Who can visit?

-- Comprises of an introduction on the role of the European Commission within the EU followed by a presentation on a specific EU policy of direct interest to the group.
+- About the role of the European Commission as the political executive of the EU followed by a presentation on a specific EU policy of direct interest to the group.

 Tailored Information Visits

 - Aimed at journalists, national and local government representatives, business associations, professional groups from the public and private sector, trade unions, academics including post graduate and research students.

-- Comprises of a programme which is specially tailored to the interests of the group and can consist of an introduction on the role of the European Commission within the EU followed by up to 4 presentations on specific EU policies given by Commission officials dealing with the issues involved.
+- Specially tailored to the interests of the group.
+Can include an introduction on the role of the European Commission as the political executive of the EU followed by up to 4 presentations on specific EU policies given by Commission officials dealing with the issues involved.

 - Lasts either half a day or one full day.

 How to apply?

 Given the large number of applications received, we usually need at least 10 weeks' notice to arrange for a visit.
 In order to fill in the online application form, you must first create an ECAS account [120 KB] .

 Where will the visit take place?

 In the European Commission Visitors' Centre in Brussels – rue de la Loi 170, 1040 Brussels (entrance to the Visitors' Centre at Rue du Taciturne).